5 Foods That Will Help You Build Muscle

 This easy-to-use and easy-to-eat food can be used in a variety of recipes from smoothies to on-the-go snacks.
 Just one tablespoon of peanut butter has four grams of protein, making it a good source of protein for building muscle.
 Peanut butter is also a good source of monounsaturated fat and antioxidants as well as vitamins and minerals that will help your body stay healthy and function properly.

 Did you know that one cup of plain low-fat yogurt provides twelve grams of protein?
 Yogurt is a great option for a meal, snack, or post-workout fuel.
-Recent studies show that regular intake of yogurt can help lower your blood pressure and maintain good HDL cholesterol levels.
+Studies show that regular intake of yogurt can help lower your blood pressure and maintain good HDL cholesterol levels.
 Add some fresh fruit or ground flaxseed to change up the flavor profile and texture.

 This is just the start of some really great options.
 Of course, if you are allergic or just don't like them, swap them for other high-protein foods.